90ac/36ha LNR, SSSI (part)

 Mouse over links for pictures; click for detail page.

-This large area of old meadows not far from the centre of Billericay was acquired by Basildon Council in 1991 and is now a Local Nature Reserve.
-The meadows lie in rolling countryside cut by streams and ditches with occasional marshy areas.
-Scrub and young woodland has encroached in places but grazing by cattle is keeping much of the area open.
+This large area of old meadows is not far from the centre of Billericay.
+They lie in rolling countryside cut by streams and ditches with occasional marshy areas.
+Scrub and young woodland have encroached in places but grazing by cattle is keeping much of the area open.

 About 600m from Billericay station.
 A number of bus services run along the A129.